-As far back as 845 Viking ships sailed up the River Elbe and destroyed Hamburg, at that time a town of around 500 inhabitants.
+As far back as 845 Viking ships sailed up the River Elbe & destroyed Hamburg, at that time a town of around 500 inhabitants.
 In 1030, King Mieszko II Lambert of Poland burned down the city.
-Valdemar II of Denmark raided and occupied Hamburg in 1201 and in 1214.
+Valdemar II of Denmark raided & occupied Hamburg in 1201 & in 1214.
 The Black Death killed at least 60% of the population in 1350.
 Hamburg experienced several great fires, most notably in 1284.

-In 1189, by imperial charter, Frederick I “Barbarossa” granted Hamburg the status of an Imperial Free City and tax-free access up the Lower Elbe into the North Sea.
-This charter, along with Hamburg’s proximity to the main trade routes of the North Sea and Baltic Sea, quickly made it a major port in Northern Europe.
-Its trade alliance with Lübeck in 1241 marks the origin and core of the powerful Hanseatic League of trading cities.
-On 8 November 1266, a contract between Henry III and Hamburg’s traders allowed them to establish a hanse in London.
+In 1189, by imperial charter, Frederick I “Barbarossa” granted Hamburg the status of an Imperial Free City & tax-free access up the Lower Elbe into the North Sea.
+This charter, along with Hamburg’s proximity to the main trade routes of the North Sea & Baltic Sea, quickly made it a major port in Northern Europe.
+Its trade alliance with Lübeck in 1241 marks the origin & core of the powerful Hanseatic League of trading cities.
+On 8 November 1266, a contract between Henry III & Hamburg’s traders allowed them to establish a hanse in London.

-During WWII Hamburg suffered severe damage from Allied air raids which devastated much of the city and the harbour.
+During WWII Hamburg suffered severe damage from Allied air raids which devastated much of the city & harbour area.
 The raids, codenamed Operation Gomorrah by the RAF, killed at least 42,600 civilians.

 In December 2006, there were 1,754,182 people registered as living in Hamburg.
 Like elsewhere in Germany, Standard German is spoken in Hamburg, but as typical for northern Germany, the original language of Hamburg is Low German, usually referred to as Hamborger Platt (German Hamburger Platt).

-The many streams, rivers and canals throughout Hamburg are crossed by some 2,500 bridges, more than London, Amsterdam and Venice put together.
-Hamburg has more bridges inside its city limits than any other city in the world and more canals than Amsterdam and Venice combined.
-The Köhlbrandbrücke, Freihafen Elbbrücken, and Lombardsbrücke and Kennedybrücke dividing Binnenalster from Aussenalster are important roadways.
+The many streams, rivers & canals throughout Hamburg are crossed by some 2,500 bridges, more than London, Amsterdam & Venice put together.
+Hamburg has more bridges inside its city limits than any other city in the world & more canals than Amsterdam & Venice combined.
+The Köhlbrandbrücke, Freihafen Elbbrücken, & Lombardsbrücke & Kennedybrücke dividing Binnenalster from Aussenalster are important roadways.

 Highlights Of My Trip

 No visit to Hamburg is complete without a walk around the between 1883 to 1927 erected Warehouse District (Speicherstadt), the worlds largest complex of warehouses that was built as a free zone to transport all manner of merchandise without having to pay customs.
-From 2005, the main companies in the Speicherstadt handled one-third of the world’s carpet production and other goods including cocoa, coffee, tea, spices and maritime equipment.
-The is home to a number of interesting museums, the worlds largest model railway exhibition and the Hamburg Dungeon.
+From 2005, the main companies in the Speicherstadt handled one-third of the world’s carpet production & other goods including cocoa, coffee, tea, spices & maritime equipment.
+This is also home to a number of interesting museums, the worlds largest model railway exhibition & the Hamburg Dungeon.

 Elbe Philharmonic Hall

-Hamburgs neo-renaissance Rathaus (Town Hall) is the seat of the government of Hamburg and as such, the seat of one of Germany’s 16 state parliaments.
-The Rathaus is located in the old part of town in the city center, near the lake Binnenalster and the central railway station.
-Constructed between 1886 & 1897, the city hall still houses its original governmental functions with the office of the First Mayor of Hamburg and the meeting rooms for Hamburg’s parliament.
+Hamburgs neo-renaissance Rathaus (Town Hall) is the seat of the government of Hamburg & as such, the seat of one of Germany’s 16 state parliaments.
+The Rathaus is located in the old part of town in the city center, near the Binnenalster Lake & the central railway station.
+Constructed was between 1886 & 1897, the city hall still houses its original governmental functions with the office of the First Mayor of Hamburg & the meeting rooms for Hamburg’s parliament.
 In front of this massive building is a large market place.

 - Photographic Interest 80%